 - Arnfinn Johnsen, Masterclass Iceland 2018: Landscape and Portrait Photography

 - Morten Krogvold: Part one.
 General photography.

-- Scot Kelby: Numerous online courses within photography, Lightroom and Photoshop.
+- Scot Kelby: Numerous online courses in photography, Lightroom and Photoshop.

 - Joel Tjintjelaar, fine art black and white architecture photography

 - Harold Ross, advanced light painting still life